 Together, we can help stem the tides that are washing up more and more plastic straws upon our shores.

-Through community leadership by local government officials like City Council Member Gina Driscoll, the support of conscious businesses like Bank of the Ozarks, and the help of consumers like you, it can be done.
+Through community leadership by local government officials like City Council Member Gina Driscoll, the support of conscious businesses like Bank OZK, and the help of consumers like you, it can be done.

 After all, St. Pete didn’t become the first “Green City” in Florida without reason.
 We made the commitment to completely transition to clean and renewable energy because our city is innovative, forward thinking, and understands the impact of the environment on our future.